-• 9.8 External Collaboration for CG Arts.
+9.8 Cross Professional Collaboration for CG Arts.

 The students reflect on their own learning during the semester.
-They evaluate their efforts working independently on their elective, as well when working in an external collaboration.
+They evaluate their efforts working independently on their elective, as well when working in a cross professional collaboration.
 This will guide them when considering how to design a career.